-They have not had one potty accident in the 3+ months we have had them – I like to think this has something to do with their approval of our litter system.
+They have not had one potty accident in the 3+ months we have had them – I believe this has something to do with their approval of our litter system.
 It is a breeze to maintain, non-toxic and tracking is not an issue!
-An added bonus is how easy it is on the budget… no more costly cat litter!
+A bonus is how easy it is on the budget… no more costly cat litter!
 I wish I had discovered this method years ago.

 November 2017 Update

 As the cats have grown bigger, so has their urine output.
-Now there is more sawdust formed after they pee.
-I find it easier to scoop as much of the fluffy loose sawdust into a bag prior to using the scoop to rake the remaining sawdust into the holes.
-Finally I shake the box back & forth a few times and any remaining sawdust then disappears into the holes.
-The whole process is very quick & easy.
+As a result, now more sawdust forms after they pee.
+I find it easier to scoop as much of the fluffy loose sawdust into a bag before using the scoop to rake the remaining sawdust into the holes.
+Finally, I shake the box back & forth a few times, and any remaining sawdust disappears into the holes.
+The whole process is swift & easy.

 Happy to report that we are STILL potty accident-free since bringing them home nearly 7 months ago – that’s right, not ONE single accident!
 Also, my house STILL doesn’t smell like a litter box.
 I love this system!
 That’s about it.
 I have never taken any photos of them doing their business in the litter box – even cats need their privacy! 😂